 The event, after all the anxiety, went perfectly.
 At six o’clock I studied an empty room with a hundred and twenty chairs and thought ‘s**t, we’ll never fill these’.
 I thought the same at twenty past and twenty to seven although by then a steady stream of people had arrived.

 Then at seven, the start time, there was a deluge of people and every seat was full with a few having to budge in at the back on a bench by the door.
-I looked out at a lot of expectant eye and thought ‘s**t, we filled them!’
+I looked out at a lot of expectant pairs of eyes and thought ‘s**t, we filled them!’

 But after the Lord Mayor of Nottingham warmed up the crowd with an unrehearsed but very entertaining speech, we officially launched the book and Alex Marsh, super cool author of humour (which frankly scares the life out of me) got down to some serious questioning for half an hour and then the audience waded in with questions of their own.

 One hour of signing books (really, an hour!
 I think I know what half of the East and West Midlands are getting for Christmas this year anyway) and severe cramp in my hand later, it was off to 200 Degrees for an after party, more signings (thanks Mom and Dad for stockpiling for friends) and a glass or two of bubbly.

 I tried (and failed miserably) to get to talk to everyone but I did my best under the circumstances.
 It was just like a wedding except this time the in-laws didn’t eat all the cake while we were on honeymoon!

 All that was left as I got home at midnight was to respond to the two million social media messages I’d received since mid-afternoon and try to sleep but fail as my head was spinning with it all.

 But I’m a published author now.
 And I didn’t have to pay for my coffee this morning so I’m already cashing in on my ‘celebrity’ status.